hirakuni45/RX/CAN_sample/README.md

 ## Hardware preparation

 - If the base crystal is different, change the typedef parameters.
-- The Makefile declares a set frequency for each module.
+- The RXxxx/clock_profile.hpp declares a set frequency for each module.
 - RX64M: 120MHz (12MHz)
 - RX71M: 240MHz (12MHz)
 - RX66T: 160MHz (10MHz)